sysdiglabs/terraform-aws-secure-for-cloud/examples/organizational/README.md

 # Sysdig Secure for Cloud in AWS :: Shared Organizational Trail

 Deploy Sysdig Secure for Cloud sharing the Trail within an organization.

-* In the **master account**
+* In the **management account**
-  * An Organizational Cloutrail will be deployed
+  * An Organizational Cloutrail will be deployed  (with required S3,SNS)
-  * When an account becomes part of an organization, AWS will create an `OrganizationAccountAccessRole` [for account management](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_accounts_access.html), which Sysdig Secure for Cloud will use for member-account provisioning.
+  * An additional role `SysdigSecureForCloudRole` will be created
-  <br/>This Role is hardcoded ATM
+     * to be able to read cloudtrail-s3 bucket events from sysdig workload member account.
-* In the **user-provided member account**:
+     * will also be used to asummeRole over other roles, and enable the process of scanning on ECR's that may be present in other member accounts.
-    * An additional role `SysdigSecureForCloudRole` will be created within the master account, to be able to read cloudtrail-s3 bucket events
+* In the **user-provided member account**
     * All the Sysdig Secure for Cloud service-related resources will be created

 ![organizational diagram](https://raw.githubusercontent.com/sysdiglabs/terraform-aws-secure-for-cloud/b95bf11fe513bda3c037144803d982a6e4225ce9/examples/organizational/diagram-org.png)